dougeby/IntuneDocs/intune/device-profile-android-teamviewer.md

 ![Use TeamViewer to remotely administer Android device - example](./media/android-teamviewer.png)

-When you start a remote session, an end user sees a notification flag on the Company Portal app icon on their device, and also sees a notification when they open the app.
+When you start a remote session, an end user sees a notification flag on the Company Portal app icon on their device.
+A notification also displays when the app opens.
 The user can then accept the remote assistance request.

 In TeamViewer, you can complete a range of actions on the device, including taking control of the device.
 For full details of what you can do, see the [TeamViewer guidance](https://www.teamviewer.com/support/documents/).